tswow/tswow-wiki/docs/index.md

 # TSWoW Wiki

-This is a wiki for installing, learning and becoming proficient with the TSWoW.
+This is a wiki for installing, learning and becoming proficient with TSWoW.

 TSWoW is a modding framework centered around the TypeScript programming language for the 3.3.5 version of World of Warcraft.